kopteryx/AEM-3103-Final-Project-2024/README.md

-Sample Edit.
-To be deleted.
-Thanks folks to helping out.
-You can delete this and remove me as a collab.
-- Hamid

 # AEM-3103-Final-Project-2024
 This is the final project for the class AEM 3103 at the U of M, Twin Cities.
 This project was assigned to my team during the Spring 2024 Semester.